Xiaolu Guo

-Guo has directed a dozen films including documentaries and fictions.
-Her most well-known films include She, a Chinese and We Went to Wonderland.
+Guo has directed a dozen films, including documentaries and fiction.
+Her best-known films include She, a Chinese and We Went to Wonderland.
 Her novels have been translated into 28 languages.
-Nine Continents: A Memoir In and Out of China won the National Book Critics Circle Award 2017.
+Nine Continents: A Memoir in and out of China won the National Book Critics Circle Award 2017.
 In 2013, she was named as one of Granta magazine's Best of Young British Novelists, a list drawn up once a decade.
-She is one of the inaugural fellows of the Columbia Institute of Ideas and Imagination in Paris, 2018, and a jury member for the Man Booker Prize 2019.
-She is currently a visiting professor and Writer-in-Residence at Columbia University in New York City.
+She was an inaugural fellow of the Columbia Institute of Ideas and Imagination in Paris, France, in 2018, and a jury member for the Man Booker Prize 2019.

 Early life

-Xiaolu Guo grew up with her illiterate grandparents in a village of fishermen, then with her parents and brother in the city of Wenling, both in the Chinese coastal province of Zhejiang.
+Xiaolu Guo grew up with her illiterate grandparents in a village of fishermen in Shitang, then with her parents and brother in the city of Wenling, both in the Chinese coastal province of Zhejiang.
 Her father was a traditional landscape ink painter and her mother was a Red Guard during the Cultural Revolution.
-She published her first poetry collection in her teens while studying ink painting.
-In 1993, she left her province to study at the Beijing Film Academy (in the same class as Jia Zhangke) and later on studied Documentary Directing at the National Film and Television School in the UK.
-She moved to London in 2002 and has lived in Paris, Zurich and Berlin.
+Guo published her first poetry collection in her teens while studying ink painting.
+In 1993, she left her province to study at the Beijing Film Academy (in the same class as Jia Zhangke).
+In 2002, Guo moved to London to study Documentary Directing at the National Film and Television School.
+She has lived in Paris, Zurich and Berlin.

 Career

 Xiaolu Guo has served on the judging panel for the Independent Foreign Fiction Prize and in 2016 she served as a jury for the Financial Times Emerging Voices Awards for Fiction.
-She has lectured on creative writing and film-making at King's College, London, the University of Westminster, Zurich University, Bern University, Swarthmore College in the United States and Harvard University.
-She is an honorary Professor at the University of Nottingham and a guest professor at the University of Bern in Switzerland.
-Guo was a guest of the DAAD Artists in Residence in Berlin in 2012 and a Writer in Residence of the Literaturhaus Zurich and the PWG Foundation in Zurich in 2015.
-She is currently a Writer in Residence of East Asian Department, Columbia University and a Visiting Professor at Baruch College, CUNY in New York City.
+She has lectured on creative writing and film-making at King's College, London, the University of Westminster, Zurich University, Bern University, Swarthmore College, and Harvard University.
+She is an honorary professor at the University of Nottingham and a guest professor at the University of Bern in Switzerland.
+Guo was a guest of the DAAD Artists-in-Residence programme in Berlin in 2012 and a Writer-in-Residence of the Literaturhaus Zurich and the PWG Foundation in Zurich in 2015.
+In 2020–2021, she was Writer-in-Residence of East Asian Department, Columbia University.